Detailed information is available on the City of Toronto website: City of Toronto Development Applications

 The 4 storey Best Building at 112 College Street was demolished in January 2020.
 Rezoning for the new 12 storey educational and research building was approved in January 2020.
 Initially called Partnerships in Innovation and Entrepreneurship Complex, construction started in May 2020 on the Schwartz Reisman Innovation Centre West.
 Construction was completed in 2023.

 The historic 5 storey Banting Building at 100 College Street was built in 1930 and the University of Toronto has proposed replacing it with the second phase of the project, a 20 storey educational and research building.
-Also included would be the demolition of a house at 92 College Street, while the former church at 88 College Street would be retained.
-Work on the Schwartz Reisman Innovation Centre East would not start until the West building is operational.
+Also included would be the demolition of a house at 92 College Street, while the former church at 88 College Street would be renovated and restored.
+Redevelopment plans for the Schwartz Reisman Innovation Centre East and 88 College Street are currently on hold due to market conditions.

 The City proposed including 100 College Street for heritage designation under Part IV, Section 20 of the Ontario Heritage Act and adding it to the City of Toronto's Heritage Register in August 2020.
 The matter was deferred in September 2020, pending receipt of a rezoning application or the University of Toronto Secondary Plan revisions.
-City Council revised the deferment in October 2020 to remove the rezoning application condition since the University of Toronto Secondary Plan is being updated for consideration by the City of Toronto.
+City Council revised the deferment in October 2020 to remove the rezoning application condition since the University of Toronto Secondary Plan was being updated.
+The University of Toronto Secondary Plan was approved by City Council in July 2022, but is under appeal.
+The University plans on starting demolition of 100 College in late September 2024.

 The 4 storey Best Building at 112 College Street was demolished in January 2020.
 Rezoning for the new 12 storey educational and research building was approved in January 2020.
 Initially called Partnerships in Innovation and Entrepreneurship Complex, construction started in May 2020 on the Schwartz Reisman Innovation Centre West.
 Construction was completed in 2023.

 The historic 5 storey Banting Building at 100 College Street was built in 1930 and the University of Toronto has proposed replacing it with the second phase of the project, a 20 storey educational and research building.
-Also included would be the demolition of a house at 92 College Street, while the former church at 88 College Street would be retained.
-Work on the Schwartz Reisman Innovation Centre East would not start until the West building is operational.
+Also included would be the demolition of a house at 92 College Street, while the former church at 88 College Street would be renovated and restored.
+Redevelopment plans for the Schwartz Reisman Innovation Centre East and 88 College Street are currently on hold due to market conditions.

 The City proposed including 100 College Street for heritage designation under Part IV, Section 20 of the Ontario Heritage Act and adding it to the City of Toronto's Heritage Register in August 2020.
 The matter was deferred in September 2020, pending receipt of a rezoning application or the University of Toronto Secondary Plan revisions.
-City Council revised the deferment in October 2020 to remove the rezoning application condition since the University of Toronto Secondary Plan is being updated for consideration by the City of Toronto.
+City Council revised the deferment in October 2020 to remove the rezoning application condition since the University of Toronto Secondary Plan was being updated.
+The University of Toronto Secondary Plan was approved by City Council in July 2022, but is under appeal.
+The University plans on starting demolition of 100 College in late September 2024.

 Kelly Library, 113 St. Joseph Street

 Part of the University of St. Michael's College campus, the existing 1969 building housing the humanities and social sciences book collections, as well as study spaces, doesn't properly serve the needs of the 5,000 students on campus.
 The existing 700 residence beds are below the standard level provided by other academic institutions.
-The University is exploring the options to modernize the design of the library, increase study areas and the number of residence beds.
+The University is exploring the options to modernize the design of the library, increase study areas and the number of residence beds, add conference space, retail options and staff office spaces.

 Part of the University of St. Michael's College campus, the existing 1969 building housing the humanities and social sciences book collections, as well as study spaces, doesn't properly serve the needs of the 5,000 students on campus.
 The existing 700 residence beds are below the standard level provided by other academic institutions.
-The University is exploring the options to modernize the design of the library, increase study areas and the number of residence beds.
+The University is exploring the options to modernize the design of the library, increase study areas and the number of residence beds, add conference space, retail options and staff office spaces.

 Ontario Government Buildings